 I’d broken the ancestral cycle of unending abuse and oppression, and for that, I felt immense accomplishment.

 Saturday – a day that will go down in history as the day women awoke, rose up and spoke – the epic Women’s March, the largest protest in American history.
 Boasting of between 3.6. to 4.6 million attendees across the United States (as I’m writing this post, the tally is still not in), the march rocked the world as we know it.

 Gender inequality, violence against women, the pay gap, normalization of a rape culture, and human rights (including reproductive) were just a few of the centuries-long areas of inequality our culture has embraced as “acceptable” that characterized the Saturday’s Women’s March mission.

-The attendance, impact, and influence the Women’s March proved to be much greater than many, including myself, anticipated.
-It wasn’t just Gloria Steinem groupies (I’m a proud card carrier) – it was women and men from all walks of life, from all over world, demanding fundamental rights for all.
+The attendance, impact, and influence the Women’s March proved to be much greater than many, including me, anticipated.
+It wasn’t just Gloria Steinem groupies (I’m a proud card carrier) – it was women and men from all walks of life, from all over the world, demanding fundamental rights for all.

 The Women’s March on Washington presented a wide variety of inspirational speakers.